PierreChls/Loot-Craft/README.md

 # Loot&Craft

 Webdesign project realised in IMAC Engineering School.
-This web site was created only in an approach to the visual aspect, no back end work has been done.
+This website was created only in an visual approach, no back-end work has been done.
+The theme imposed was around the interior design, we decided to centralize our website on the decoration from recycled objects.

 **Supported browsers :**